-From song writing to structures and mixing/mastering, the band took great care to deliver.
+From song writing, to structures and mixing/mastering, the band took great care to deliver.
 And they don’t lose any time: The ride down tear lane starts already with Sea of Trees.
-No silly intro, even if for a moment I had this horrible feeling the track would embark on some long forgotten cover Nazareth did back in time.
+No silly intro, neither.
+Even if for a moment I had this horrible feeling the track would embark on some long forgotten cover Nazareth did back in time.
 After that one there is no holding back.
 You’ll get monologues, Doom Death growls sprinkled with tasty riffs and the occasional subdued solo.

-Highlights?
 Sure, Ex Nihilo in Nihilum has them too.
 For starters the aforementioned Liebeslied stands out of these dark great clouds of sorrow like a black monolith.

 But Nihil is a real delight to listen to.
 A spicy little progression gets you to a growly entrance into the bosom of this track.
 From there just let this wave of woe roll over you.
 Clear voice, growls and monologues, all there.

 The band covers pretty much the full spectrum of the genre, indulging in carefully crafted, opulent melodies that pull all registers the doom universe offers.
-Great doom, even if the emotional rollercoaster so necessary to success somehow lost itself on the way.
+Great doom, even if the emotional roller coaster so necessary to success somehow lost itself on the way.